Dyeing Preparation Process

 Mercerization changes the physical structure, appearance, and properties of the cotton fiber.
 With mercerization, the substrate is exposed to a concentrated solution of caustic soda, usually under tension on a tenter frame.
 Mercerization changes the cotton fiber’s cross-sectional shape and morphology.

 As it is mercerized, the cotton fiber changes from a kidney bean shape to a rounder shape.
 The caustic soda causes the cellulosic fiber to swell.
 As a result, the fiber becomes more open or amorphous rather than crystalline.
 This enables the fiber to take up more dye which makes mercerization useful when you have issues with colorfastness or you have a large amount of immature fiber.

-The skein on the left, which has been mercerized, has a different appearance than the skein on the right.
+The above image shows the cross-sectional view of an unmercerized cotton fiber on the left and a mercerized cotton fiber on the right.
 Not only is mercerized fiber more receptive to dye, but the fabric is also stronger and displays a smoother appearance.
 Because the shape of the fiber has changed, the fabric reflects light more readily and if mercerized under tension, the fabric has more luster.

 Rinsing & Neutralizing